AkshatChauhan18/MrPlayer/index.md

 ---
 # Download & Installation
-1. Click on the **Download** button or click on the link - [releases](https://www.github.com/AkshatChauhan18/Mrplayer/releases), you will be redirected to the release page.
+1. Click on the **_Download_** button or click on the link - [releases](https://www.github.com/AkshatChauhan18/Mrplayer/releases), you will be redirected to the release page.
-2.Click on the latest release
+2. Click on the latest release
-3.Download the installer and run it , MrPLayer will be installed
+3. Download the installer and run it , MrPLayer will be installed

 ---
 ## How to use MrPlayer